eva-engine/eva-engine.github.io/docs/tutorials/resourceManagement.md

 }
 ```

-In actual projects, you may need to add a lot of resources at one time, which can be achieved through addResource
+In actual projects, you may need to add a lot of resources at one time, which can be achieved through the `addResource` method.

 ```js
 import {RESOURCE_TYPE, resource} from'@eva/eva.js'